Carrier syllabics

 A tombstone in the Nak'azdli graveyard with a syllabic inscription.
 It says: Virginia died November 9th, 1918.

-Carrier or Déné syllabics (ᑐᑊᘁᗕᑋᗸ, Dʌlk'ʷahke, (Dulkw'ahke) meaning frog feet) is a writing system created by Adrien-Gabriel Morice for the Carrier language.
+Carrier or Déné syllabics (ᑐᑊᘁᗕᑋᗸ, Dʌlk'ʷahke, (Dulkw'ahke) 'frog feet') is a writing system created by Adrien-Gabriel Morice for the Carrier language.
 It was inspired by Cree syllabics and is one of the writing systems in the Canadian Aboriginal syllabics Unicode range.

 History

 The Dakelh people once enjoyed extensive literacy with the script.
 It is recorded that it was often used to write messages on trees, and Morice published a newspaper in syllabics which was in print from 1891 to 1894.
 Some transcriptions of Latin and English have been recorded as well.
 Its usage began to decline around 1920, when the Carrier language was banned from the local schools.
 In liturgical publications, such as prayer books, the Carrier language became written in a non-standard form of the Latin alphabet, which used many English sound values, such as oo for //u// and u for //ʌ//.

 In the 1960s, the Carrier Linguistic Committee (CLC) in Fort St. James created a standardized form of the Latin alphabet for usage in the Carrier language.
 This is now the preferred form of writing the language, although Carrier syllabics is still often seen as more authentic to the culture.